Anynomouss/doc/README.md

 # How does transaction broadcasted end up on chain?
-Grin transactions data can be aggregated in many ways, by users through CoinJoin, [Dandelion](https://docs.grin.mw/wiki/miscellaneous/dandelion/https://docs.grin.mw/wiki/miscellaneous/dandelion/), by miners as well as on the chain as a whole.
+Grin transactions data can be aggregated in many ways, by users through PayJoin, [Dandelion](https://docs.grin.mw/wiki/miscellaneous/dandelion/https://docs.grin.mw/wiki/miscellaneous/dandelion/), by miners as well as on the chain as a whole.
 Transaction can be aggregated in Dandelion or in blocks simply by replacing the individual transaction kernels excesses by a single *excess* for the entire block.
 This means that only unless an observer stores all mempool data before aggregating, he or she does not know which inputs or outputs are  involved in the same transaction.
-In the case of CoinJoin or Dandelion, only the nodes that aggregated a transaction knows the likability between inputs and output before aggregating.
+In the case of PayJoin or Dandelion, only the nodes that aggregated a transaction knows the likability between inputs and output before aggregating.

 >**Take away**:
 First, grin transaction data consists of ***inputs***,  ***outputs*** and a ***transaction kernel*** and a ***range-proof**.